 These scholarships are still competitions in that you and a bunch of other applicants are vying for a limited amount of funds.
-But instead of being evaluated on your oratorical or scientific acumen, you'll be judged on personal qualities.
+But instead of being evaluated on your oratorical writing or scientific acumen, you'll be judged on personal qualities.
 Some of these scholarships heavily value scholarship, whereas others value leadership or community service (or even a combination of both!).

 This is a bit of a specialty scholarship program—it's meant for students who are serving in leadership positions in student government or organizations related to education, public health, or community service, and plan on taking government courses in college.
 Applicants are judged on their leadership abilities, academics, clear speech, logical thought, community involvement, and extracurriculars.
-A total of 104 award winners receive $10,000 each as well as an all-expenses-paid trip to a conference in Washington, DC, during which they get to meet senators and other political officials.*
+A total of 108 award winners receive $10,000 each, as well as an all-expenses-paid trip to a conference in Washington, DC, during which they get to meet senators and other political officials.*

 - Eligibility: Students in grades 11-12

-To be a competitive applicant for this scholarship, you must demonstrate academic excellence in addition to a dedication to serving your community.
+To be a competitive applicant for this scholarship, you must demonstrate academic excellence and strong dedication to community service.
 The minimum GPA eligibility requirement is 3.75/4.00.
 If you'd like to be considered for this award, you must be nominated by an educator at your school, and only one nomination per school is allowed.
 Each winner receives a $1,000 prize.
 Schools can request an application here.
 If you’d like to compete for this scholarship, be sure to talk to a teacher or counselor at your school.

 - Eligibility: Students in grades 4-11

 - Deadline: N/A (students do not enter the program but are nominated by their school)

-- Eligibility: 11th graders who have taken the PSAT (10th graders may take the PSAT but are ineligible for the scholarship unless they will be graduating a year early)
+- Eligibility: 11th graders who have taken the PSAT/NMSQT (10th graders may take the PSAT but are ineligible for the scholarship unless they will be graduating a year early)